I arrived on these shores just over a year ago, and the Dutch lifestyle has already taught me a few things about myself.

 Dutch men are rated as the tallest and Dutch women as the second tallest in the world.
+Even the teens are inordinately tall.
 It leaves me feeling both intimidated and in awe.
 According to some, evolution and environmental factors such as good healthcare, sanitation, and nutrition are stronger drivers for growing lanky humans than pure genetics.
 And eating cheese, lots and lots of cheese.

 I do not cycle as well as I thought I did

 I cycle; at least I did as a student, and I’ve enjoyed getting muddy on mountain biking trails in New Zealand.
-So naturally, I thought the first thing I’ll do when we arrive in this tiny country of elegant cycling giants, is to hop on a bike.
+So naturally, I thought the first thing I’d do when we arrived in this tiny country of elegant cycling giants, would be to hop on a bike.
 Embarrassingly, it turns out that even five-year-old children cycle better than I do.